BelfrySCAD/BOSL2/tutorials/Attachments.md

 ---

-Spherical shapes can use fully proportional anchoring vectors, letting you anchor to any point on the surface of the sphere, just by pointing a vector at it:
+For Spherical type attachables, you can pass a vector that points at any arbitrary place on the surface of the sphere:

 ```openscad-3D
 sphere(r=50, anchor=TOP);